mkuf/prind/README.md

 docker compose --profile mainsail up -d
 ```

+### Additional Profiles
-### KlipperScreen
+#### KlipperScreen
-KlipperScreen can be run from within a Docker Container.
+[KlipperScreen by jordanruthe](https://github.com/jordanruthe/KlipperScreen) can be enabled via the `klipperscreen` Profile.

-It requires you to set up a X11 Server on your machine that the Container can connect to.
+It requires a X11 Server on your machine that the Container can connect to.
 Locate the setup Script for X11 within `scripts/` and run it from the root directory of this repository as user root.
 It creates a User, installs and configures X11 and creates a Systemd Service for xinit.
 ```